astraldivide/astraldivide.github.io/design_guidelines.md

 - Component Padding: p-8 or p-12
 - Micro Spacing: gap-4, space-y-4

-**Container Strategy:**
-- Full-width sections with max-w-7xl mx-auto for content
+**Container Strategy - Broken Grid/Artsy:**
+- Asymmetric layouts with offset elements
+- Mix of full-bleed and constrained widths
+- Overlapping elements with z-index layering
-- Reading content: max-w-4xl mx-auto
+- Reading content: max-w-4xl with occasional breakouts
-- Interactive panels: max-w-6xl mx-auto
+- Use transform and translate for visual interest
 - Sticky elements: Use position sticky for progress indicators

 ### D. Component Library